erinwolff/Hangman/README.txt

 Move onto the next guess - Press SPACE BAR or DIRECTIONAL KEYS (UP, DOWN, LEFT, RIGHT).

-The game is over after guessing incorrectly 6 times.
+The game is over after guessing incorrectly 6 times. hangman.exe will close after game ends - must be re-opened to begin new game.

 Good luck, have fun :) <3